scarletxyh/javahomework/README.md

 # javahomework
-The homework of java in sspku 2020
+This project is my homework of java programming in sspku 2020.
+This file is last updated on 2020/10/15.
+It's the second homework.